iropovik/igd-risk-factors-meta/README.md

 # Risk and protective factors for (internet) gaming disorder: A meta-analysis

-This GitHub repository contains Materials, R code, Data and Appendices for the paper "Risk and protective factors for (internet) gaming disorder: A meta-analysis".
+This GitHub repository contains materials, R code, data and full analysis outputs for the paper "Risk and protective factors for (internet) gaming disorder: A meta-analysis".